• Skip to primary navigation

 After trimming the aerial roots, let the damaged part dry out naturally.
 Place the plant under the fan if needed.
 It will expedite the drying process.

-3. Decompose The Unwanted Roots
+3. Decompose The Trimmed Roots

 Decomposing is a better way to manage unwanted roots.